Chapter 3:

 Guy’s trying to act cool, but I can see sweat pouring down his face.

-I fire off five Eldritch Motes in quick succession.
+Eric stifles a laugh, I pay him no mind as I fire off five Eldritch Motes in quick succession.

 ‘Zwuack!’
 ‘Zwuack!’
 ‘Zwuack!’
 ‘Zwuack!’
 ‘Zwuack!’

-The motes this time I shot were much larger than my previous ones.
+The motes I shot this time were much larger than my previous ones.

 Also, the multiple shot ability seems to respond perfectly to my thoughts.